hash3liZer/evilginx2/README.md

 </p>

 ## NOTE
-This repo is fork of the [Evilginx](https://github.com/kgretzky/evilginx) and currently solve the following issues with the orignal version.
+This repo is maintained fork of the [Evilginx2](https://github.com/kgretzky/evilginx2) repository and currently solves most raised issues, like
-1. Timeout Problem Fixed!
-Evilginx2 timeout the requests if the websites take longer to respond and in result the users see a blank page.
+1. Evilginx2 timeout the requests if the websites take longer to respond and in result the users see a blank page.
 Now, default timeout is 60 seconds which was 15 seconds before.
 2. `CORS` header problem fixed.
-Will set `Access-Control-Allow-Origin` for every proxied uri.
+Will set `Access-Control-Allow-Origin` for every proxied url
-3. Fixed hostname port bug.
-Refer here for more in the issue: [https://github.com/kgretzky/evilginx2/issues/118](https://github.com/kgretzky/evilginx2/issues/118)
+3. Fixed hostname port bug
-4. Removed some Unwanted headers.
-Causing Denail of Requests.
+4. Removed some unwanted headers, causing daniel of requests
-5. Fixed Okta Phishlet!
+5. Fixed Okta Phishlet
-6. Fixed Build Errors and removed dependency issues with the tool.
+6. Fixed build errors and removed dependency issues with the tool
-7. Fixed ACME error.
+7. Fixed ACME error

 **evilginx2** is a man-in-the-middle attack framework used for phishing login credentials along with session cookies, which in turn allows to bypass 2-factor authentication protection.